-The Czech Republic has a proud history of writing, be it fact or fiction, and many of these great tomes have the country placed front and centre of the story.
+The Czech Republic (or Czechia as it's now known, kind of) has a proud history of writing, be it fact or fiction, and many of these great tomes have the country placed front and centre of the story.
 Few countries provide the potential visitor with as varied a reading list beforehand, a collection of books that will make you all the more desperate to visit this special part of the world.
 These are 10 to pay special attention to.

 Prague truly is a city that has everything, and that everything is explored in deep detail by Peter Demetz.
 The entire history of the city is dissected in fine style, from Kafka to communism via everything in between.